wasmerio/wapm-cli/README.md

 Search for packages related to the `query`.

-#### `wapm bundle`
+#### `wapm package`

-One can bundle a project by running the bundle command in a directory with a `wapm.toml` or by passing the path to `wapm.toml` in a command-line flag.
+One can bundle a project by running the package command in a directory with a `wapm.toml` or by passing the path to `wapm.toml` in a command-line flag.

 ```
 # In a directory with a manifest
-> wapm bundle
+> wapm package

 # Or with a path to the manifest
-> wapm bundle -m path/to/wapm.toml
+> wapm package -m path/to/wapm.toml
 ```

 Bundled assets are stored in a [custom section][1] of WebAssembly.
 Assets are archived and compressed before stored in